Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-02.md

 From Google:

 “Getting good, relevant answers when you search shouldn’t depend on what device you’re using.
-You should get the best answer possible, whether you’re on a phone, desktop or tablet. […] We started using mobile-friendliness as a ranking signal on mobile searches. […] We’ll start rolling out an update to mobile search results that increases the effect of the ranking signal to help our users find even more pages that are relevant and mobile-friendly.”
+You should get the best answer possible, whether you’re on a phone, desktop, or tablet. […] We started using mobile-friendliness as a ranking signal on mobile searches. […] We’ll start rolling out an update to mobile search results that increases the effect of the ranking signal to help our users find even more pages that are relevant and mobile-friendly.”

-That means by providing a good user experience on mobile, you increase your discoverability—not to mention potentially your conversion rates.
+That means that by providing a good user experience on mobile, you increase your discoverability—not to mention potentially your conversion rates.

 And if we’re talking about experience, mobile-first design offers a wealth of opportunities for accessibility.
 Let’s discuss.